aele1401/Azure-Honeypot/README.md

     - Create a custom log in Log Analytics Workspace to bring in the custom log that includes the geodata that's collected:
       * When creating the custom log, upload a copy of the log file (ps1 file in honeypot VM), to help train Log Analytics what to look for in the log files.
     - Test the custom log by running it in Log Analytics Workspace.
 You should see log entries populate.
-    - You can query the logs using KQL
+    - You can query the logs using KQL.
     - Looking at the logs, we can see the raw data as an output.
     - Extract and parse the raw data into fields like IP Address, Destination Host, and so forth.
     - To extract and parse the data, open Azure Sentinel and add the created query above include map as visualization and adjust settings and parameters accordingly.